strawberryskeleton/pets4u/README.md

 - hover sound effects of meow and bark
 - aesthetic design (i tried my best guys)
 - split ui in home page
-- img background in hoe page title text
+- img background in home page title text
 - using thecatapi to get random cat and dog pictures (second project ever using api, but this api was wayy different in implementation than the first one)

 ## Screenshots